sap-tutorials/sap-build-apps/tutorials/codejam-03-cart-page/codejam-03-cart-page.md

 3. Click **Import Destination**, and then select the `CodeJamOrdersService` file you downloaded.

-    The draft destination will be filled in except for the URL.
+    The draft destination will be filled in.

     <!-- border -->
     ![Skeleton destination](images/destination.png)

-4. Enter the URL from your instructor.

-    Select **Use default JDK truststore**.

     Click **Save**.

-5. Test the connectivity to the new destination by clicking **Check Connection**.
+4. Test the connectivity to the new destination by clicking **Check Connection**.

-   You should receive **200 – OK**.
+   You should receive **200: OK**.